CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Passthrough.md

 Once it finishes it will show a new menu as it scans your cut so far.

 Then once it has finished a new menu will appear.
-Simply pull your print forwards about 8 inches, then hit continue
+Simply pull your print forwards about 8 inches, then hit continue.

 The print will re-scan and then continue with your design.
 Hit the button once it begins glowing.